Ikaros-sc/Tobacco/README.md

-The first dataset Tobacco-2618, containing 2618 clear images with NTRMs.
+The first dataset Tobacco-2618, containing 2618 clear images with Non-tobacco related materials(NTRMs).

 The dataset is located in the branche images_2.